 It is capable of presenting various performances, including holograms, musicals, and concerts.
 The theatre is the world’s first venue for floating hologram show, with an impressive immersion with an ultra-large 40m wave façade that surrounds audiences at 270 degrees.
 It is a musical and concert venue with a total of 770 seats and a 180-degree semi-circle 9.1 surround system where you can enjoy the show vividly presented on the large 15-meter screen, and also enjoy the media board for interactive contents of the SM artists.

-A space to enjoy various beverages from Artist Bottles filled with Artist Ade to cool Ice Americano.
-You can eat limited-edition desserts created through a collaboration between famous dessert brands and SM Artists’ characters and album concepts.
+It’s a space to enjoy various beverages from Artist Bottles filled with Artist Ade to cool Ice Americano.
+K-pop fans can eat limited-edition desserts created through a collaboration between famous dessert brands and SM Artists’ characters and album concepts.

 BTS is right now one of the most popular K-pop group all over the world.
 They have mesmerized fans around the globe with their lovable personalities, great looks, and exceptional performances in their latest Map of the Soul: 7 album.
 If you want to see Seoul from the perspective of this Billboard Music Award-winning group, you can look around the BTS’s hideout spot, Hakdong Park, where they used to hang out before they became famous.
-You can check out the old building of BigHit Entertainment and enjoy lunch at Yoojeong Sikdang, BTS’s all-time favorite restaurant.
+As a K-pop fan you can check out the old building of BigHit Entertainment and enjoy lunch at Yoojeong Sikdang, BTS’s all-time favorite restaurant.